-Earn up to 125,000 bonus points and two free nights with these Marriott credit cards | CNN Underscored
+Earn up to 75,000 bonus points or three free nights with these Marriott credit cards | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Whether it’s across the world or around the corner, you might be starting to think about your next holiday vacation.
+Whether it’s across the world or around the corner, you might be starting to think about your next vacation.
 And since the Marriott hotel chain has such a large presence both domestically and globally, it’s worth considering whether a Marriott credit card makes sense for you.

-If it does, there’s probably never been a better time to score a terrific welcome offer, because both American Express and Chase are offering increased bonuses on their Marriott credit cards right now.
+Both American Express and Chase issue Marriott cards, and each card has its own features and welcome offer, so there are four options to consider.

 Let’s look at the American Express offers first.
-Right now new card members can earn 75,000 bonus points with the Marriott Bonvoy Brilliant™ American Express® Card after you make $3,000 in purchases within the first three months after opening the account, plus up to $200 in statement credits for eligible purchases made on your new card at U.S. restaurants within the first six months of card membership.
+Right now, new card members can earn 75,000 bonus points with the Marriott Bonvoy Brilliant™ American Express® Card after you make $3,000 in purchases within the first three months after opening the account, plus up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months.

-For business owners, the Marriott Bonvoy Business™ American Express® Card has an extremely tempting offer right now.
-For a limited time through Nov.
-3, 2021, you can earn 125,000 bonus points and two Free Night Awards after you make $5,000 in purchases within your first three months of card membership.
-Each Free Night Award can be used at any Marriott hotel with a redemption level of up to 50,000 points.
+For business owners, new Marriott Bonvoy Business™ American Express® Card members can also earn 75,000 bonus points after you make $3,000 in purchases within your first three months of card membership.
+But the card also earns up to $150 back in statement credits on all eligible purchases made on the card within the first three months.

-Meanwhile, on the Chase side, the Marriott Bonvoy Boundless Credit Card is offering 125,000 bonus points and one Free Night Award after you spend $5,000 on purchases in the first three months after opening the account.
-Again, the Free Night Award can be used at any Marriott hotel with a redemption rate of up to 50,000 points.
+Meanwhile, on the Chase side, the Marriott Bonvoy Boundless® Credit Card is offering three free nights after you spend $3,000 on purchases in the first three months after opening the account.
+These three free nights can be used at any Marriott hotel with a redemption rate of up to 50,000 points.
+Plus, you’ll also earn 10 total points for every dollar you spend on up to $2,500 in combined purchases at gas stations, restaurants and grocery stores within the first six months after opening the account.

-And finally, the Marriott Bonvoy Bold Credit Card is offering 60,000 bonus points after you spend $2,000 on purchases in the first three months after opening the account.
+And finally, the Marriott Bonvoy Bold® Credit Card is offering 30,000 bonus points after you spend $1,000 on purchases in the first three months after opening the account.
 The Marriott Bold card is the only Marriott credit card with no annual fee.

 You’ll get excellent value with all four of these card offers, so deciding which offer to choose probably depends on which card is right for you.
 Let’s dive into the details of each card.